 Furnish the room

 You don’t want your guests sleeping on a mattress on the floor, so you will need to put a bed in there.
 You will also need a closet or a dresser so they aren’t forced to live of their suitcase.
 You might also include a desk and an office chair for any guests needing a temporary workspace, and a comfortable sofa or chair for any guests looking to unwind of an evening in their own company.
-You could furnish the room cheaply by sourcing items second-hand, but to give your guests the best impression of you and the room, consider spending a little extra at your furniture showroom or at online stores such as Bentley Designs Furniture to give the room a touch of class.
+You could furnish the room cheaply by sourcing items second-hand, but to give your guests the best impression of you and the room, consider spending a little extra at your furniture showroom or at online stores to give the room a touch of class.

 Related post: How to maximise space in a small bedroom